wavebeem/wavebeem.com/src/drafts/review-mina-the-hollower/index.md

 list would look very similar at a high level.

 It's a real shame I didn't like this game, because I loved Shovel Knight.
 And I'm not even much of a Mega Man fan.
+And just like Shovel Knight, Jake Kaufman (virt) laid down a masterful soundtrack to enjoy.

 ---